How to Transport a Motorcycle | Guide with Cost

 We always recommend buying insurance or valuation coverage to cover yourself.
-If your motorcycle never shows up, or shows up in a less than pristine condition, you’re out a good chunk of change.
+If your motorcycle never shows up, or shows up in a less-than-pristine condition, you’re out a good chunk of change.

 4) How to Transport a Motorcycle Using a Professional Motorcycle Shipper

 If you don’t want to transport your motorcycle yourself, that leaves you with independent services, freight companies and professional services.
 Of these non-DIY options, professional motorcycle shippers offer the most specialized experience and equipment.
-Here’s a quick rundown of the pros and cons of going with the professionals.
+Here’s a quick rundown of the pros and cons of going with professionals.